co-log/co-log/co-log/example/1-intro/Intro.md

     unLogAction logger "Example 1: First message"
     unLogAction logger "Example 1: Second message"
 ```

+> **NOTE:** this function currently does exactly the same thing as in `example0`.
+However,
+> given `LogAction` can do many different interesting things which you can
+> configure later in one place and automatically get proper behavior for your
+> whole application instead of changing the code of every function.

 If you want to do logging with `co-log`, then one of the options (and the simplest one)
 is to pass `LogAction` explicitly as an argument to your